JGuzak/shieldXl_battery/README.md

 Tested with PLA on a Prusa MK3 and Prusa MK4.

-There are two flavors of the case; normal and hardcore.
+There are two flavors of the case; `plus` and `plusplus`.

-* The normal case has a rectangle cutout on the side for all of the IO and can accomodate a stock pi/shieldxl kit with no modifications.
+* The `plus` case has a rectangle cutout on the side for all of the IO and can accomodate a stock pi/shieldxl kit with no modifications.
-* The hardcore case has only TRS midi, usb charging, and power switches on the side but requires removing or cuting the unused IO on the pi and pi sugar. *DO THIS AT YOUR OWN RISK, DENKI OTO and I ARE NOT LIABLE IF YOUR PI BREAKS DURING OR AFTER THIS MODIFICATION.*
+* The `plusplus` case has only TRS midi, usb charging, and a power switch on the side but requires permiently removing some IO on the pi. *DO THIS AT YOUR OWN RISK, DENKI OTO and I ARE NOT LIABLE IF YOUR PI BREAKS DURING OR AFTER THIS MODIFICATION.*

 ## Installation